OpenA3XX/opena3xx.hardware.controller/How_to_install.md

 After running the last command you will notice the installer starts.
 <b>You need to be patient with this, especially if your internet connection is slow.</b>

+The first thing you will see is a prompt asking you `Do you want to continue?
+[Y/n]` - Type `Y` and then hit 'enter' to continue.
 Near the beginning of the install process, it will ask you to enter a 'Board ID Number'.
 As this will be our first board, we simply type `1` and then hit `enter`.
 Obviously, if we are adding additional boards, we enter the relevant number.